imjasonmiller/jasonmiller_zola/content/work/buurkracht/index.md

----
++++
-title: "Buurkracht"
+title = "Buurkracht"
-date: 2018-08-25T18:53:51+02:00
+date = 2018-08-25T16:53:51.000Z
-description: A prototype for an energy initiative that brings neighborhoods together in order to promote renewable energy.
+description = "A prototype for an energy initiative that brings neighborhoods together in order to promote renewable energy." draft = false
-draft: false
----
++++

 <div class="article__intro">